USEPA/CMAQ/PREP/create_omi/README.md

-# create_CMAQ_OMI_file Utility
+# create_omi

-The utility creates the OMI input file describing how total ozone column density varies over the globe and time.
+This tool creates the OMI input file describing how total ozone column density varies over the globe and time.
 The file supports CMAQ model's in-line calculation of photolysis rates.
 Creating the OMI file involves processing observations from satellites, ASCII files for the latitude/longitude distribution of the ozone column for a calendar day.
-The utility also creates IOAPI files for visualizing observations and the OMI file's data.
-They can differ because the utility interpolates observations to horizontal resolution of the OMI file.
-The resolution is an option specified by the utility's run-script.
+The tool also creates IOAPI files for visualizing observations and the OMI file's data.
+They can differ because the tool interpolates observations to horizontal resolution of the OMI file.
+The resolution is an option specified by the run-script.

-### Building the Utility
+### Compiling create_omi

-Compiling the utility requires a **FORTRAN** compiler, **netcdf** and **IOAPI**.
+Compiling requires a **FORTRAN** compiler, **netcdf** and **IOAPI**.
 If the requirements are met, a user has the below options.

    1. Option One: